 Advanced Placement (AP)

 You're ready!
-Make the most of your high school experience and earn college credits with our Advanced Placement (AP) program at Minnetonka High School.
+Make the most of your high school experience and earn college credits with our Advanced Placement (AP) program at Minnetonka High School (MHS).
 Our AP teachers are passionate about their courses and eager to support students undertaking this college-level work.
 Their dedication benefits our students.
-In fact, 79 percent of our 2016 graduates took at least one AP or IB course during high school and 86 percent of AP students scored a 3 or higher on their AP exams (the minimum score needed for college credit consideration).
+In fact, 81 percent of our 2017 graduates took at least one AP or International Baccalaureate (IB) course during high school and 85 percent of AP students scored a 3 or higher on their AP exams (the minimum score needed for college credit consideration).

-We offer 27 AP courses in English, world languages, social sciences, history, sciences, mathematics, computer science and the arts.
-Beginning in 2017, nine AP courses will be offered through Tonka Online.
+We offer 28 AP courses in English, world languages, social sciences, history, sciences, mathematics, computer science and the arts.
+MHS also offers a variety of AP courses through Tonka Online.

 Depending on your AP exam scores and college credit policies, you may earn college credit or advanced standing at most of the nation's colleges and universities.